rockytrice/liri-node-app/README.md

- If you want to clone your app from github and run it, you would need to supply your own `.env` file for it to work.
+ If you would like  to clone this app from github and run it, you will  need to supply your own `.env` file for it to work.

  <h1>Technologies Used:</h1>
  <p>Javascript</p>